cmusatyalab/opendiamond/docker/README.md

 protocol and generating Dockerized filter wrappers.
 They are **not** intended for running Diamond daemon processes (e.g., diamondd/dataretriever/scopeserver).
-In particular, not all dependencies to run Diamond daemon are installed in order to reduce build time and Docker image size.
+In particular, not all dependencies to run these daemons are installed in order to reduce build time and Docker image size.